william20111/firescopeweb/README.md

 - Delete CI's
 - Create logical groups

+Features currently being added include:

+- Hover boxes over buttons
+- LineEdit Check to make sure there is text in the nessecary boxes

+The features are being added in are just error checkers.
+The aplication needs to be more robust, it works well just noiw but when it fails it doesnt tell you why.

 Hopefully once firescope update the web serviceds to offer more functionality i will increase the features.
 Right now they are very limited.
 Would really like to see a AED a AD web service in the future.

 William Fleming